We also offer genetic counseling if you’re at risk for an inherited condition or abnormal pregnancy outcome.

 Dr. Lee received the Society for Gynecologic Investigation President Presenter's Award for research.

-Lauren Miller, MD, MPH provides care for all aspects of maternal-fetal medicine, and has special interests in optimizing women’s health prior to conception, the care of pregnancies after bariatric surgery, and managing substance use disorders during pregnancy.
-She enjoys working with women and their families to plan and achieve the healthiest pregnancy possible despite any other medical conditions.
+Lauren Miller, MD, MPH provides care for all aspects of perinatal medicine, and has a special passion in optimizing women’s health prior to conception. the care of pregnancies after bariatric surgery, and managing substance use disorders during pregnancy.
+She also enjoys all aspects of prenatal ultrasound imaging, with a particular interest in the diagnosis of management of congenital cardiac malformations and complicated multiple gestations.

 Stacy Seyb, MD provides medical care for a broad range of conditions encountered in pregnancy, such as twins, triplets, or more; diabetes; premature labor; and other problems occurring in pregnancy, including previous adverse outcomes.
 He has also participated in research regarding preterm birth and induction of labor.